bdj34/llama.cpp_data_extraction/README.md

 This is the code we used for the work in our preprint:
 📄 https://www.medrxiv.org/content/10.1101/2024.11.27.24318083v2
+To reproduce our caculation of performance metrics from this paper, see the directory "reproduce_paper_results".

 Create an issue on this repo or reach out to me at brian.d.johnson97@gmail.com or bdj001@ucsd.edu if you have questions!